opencv/opencv/doc/js_tutorials/js_gui/js_image_display/js_image_display.markdown

 Read an image
 -------------

-OpenCV.js saves image as cv.Mat type.
+OpenCV.js saves images as cv.Mat type.
 We use HTML canvas element to transfer cv.Mat to the web
 or in reverse.
 The ImageData interface can represent or set the underlying pixel data of an area of a canvas element.